shivannis/xandr-docs-public/xandr-docs/mobile-sdk/resize-the-banner-ad-view-to-the-size-of-the-winning-creative-on-ios.md

 ---
 title: Resize the Banner Ad View to the Size of the Winning Creative on iOS
-description: Resize the banner ad view on iOS to the size of the winning creative after winning a bid using methods for height and width retrieval. ms.custom: ios-sdk ms.date : 10/28/2023
+description: Resize the banner ad view on iOS to the size of the winning creative using methods for height and width retrieval. ms.custom: ios-sdk ms.date: 10/28/2023
 ---

 # Resize the banner ad view to the size of the winning creative on iOS